Client — Intel

 — Launch Project

 Product-related content on Intel.com is one of their most heavily visited areas, generating over 95 million page views in 2015.
-Due to there being 3 stand-alone properties that host overlapping, redundant content for information, the customer journey had, over time, become disjointed and cumbersome.
-This was compounded by how properties not only looked, but behaved differently.
-This needed to be cleaned up in a manner that works across all breakpoints, and establishes the look and feel for Intel's digital design system moving forward.
+Previously, there were 3 stand-alone properties that hosted overlapping, redundant content for the customer journey where properties not only looked, but behaved differently.